Skip to main content

 🌍

-Real-World Connection Children use comprehension when they follow directions, understand a story, explain a video, or tell someone what happened in their day.
+Real-World Connection Children use comprehension when they follow directions, understand a story, explain a video, listen to a teacher, or tell someone what happened in their day.
+Reading comprehension is part of everyday thinking, not just reading class.

 Fun Fact!
-Talking about a story after reading it is one of the best ways to grow comprehension.
+Talking about a story after reading it is one of the best ways to grow comprehension because conversation helps readers notice and organize important details.